cksystemsteaching/selfie/README.md

 ./grader/self.py bitwise-and-or-not
 ```

-As before, determine the precedence of the other two operators in C, enhance the C\* grammar, and only then implement support of them in selfie.
+As before, determine the precedence of the binary operators in C, which is not the same in this case, enhance the C\* grammar, and only then implement support of them in selfie.
 You also need to implement support of three more RISC-V machine instructions called `and`, `or`, and `xori`.
 The `xori` instruction performs bitwise *exclusive-or* or *XOR* on the value of a register with an immediate value.
 Generate that instruction to implement support of the `~` operator.
 There are two challenges involved in the exercise beyond what you saw before in related exercises.
 Firstly, when generating the `xori` instruction you need to figure out which immediate value to use.
 Hint: the immediate value is always the same.
 Secondly, while the implementation of the `and` and `or` instructions is straightforward using the `&` and `|` operators, respectively, the implementation of the `xori` instruction is more involved since there is no operator for *XOR* in C\*.
 However, XOR can be implemented using a combination of the `&`, `|`, and `~` operators.
 You just need to figure out which combination is correct which does involve understanding what XOR is.
 You could also implement support of the `^` operator in C for XOR and the `xor` machine instruction in RISC-V and then use the `^` operator in the implementation of the `xori` instruction but that is more work.

 Besides support of bitwise logical operators, there is also an exercise on the support of *Boolean* logical operators available in C for constructing logical conditions.
 The exercise involves implementing support of logical *conjunction* denoted `&&`, logical *disjunction* denoted `||`, and logical *negation* denoted `!`.
 Similar to the bitwise `~` operator, the `!` operator is unary and right-associative with the same precedence as the other unary operators in C\*.
 Try: